Research project seeks better dust control in underground mines

 Although heavier dust settles in the mine, respirable dust passes in all directions depending on air flow.
-Hassan Amini, a VT research scientist with mining and minerals engineering, said in the release that the research team aspires to create a system capable of collecting more than 95% of dust particles.
+Hassan Amini, a research scientist in the VT Department of Mining and Minerals Engineering, said in the release that the research team aspires to create a system capable of collecting more than 95% of dust particles.

 “Our goal is to design a technology to overcome the challenges of dust collection in mining operations, minimize operation downtimes (increase production rate), and ultimately create a safer and healthier environment for underground mine workers,” Amini said.

 The three-year project is being funded by the Alpha Foundation for the Improvement of Mine Health and Safety.